-This institution does not provide on-campus housing.
-Students and employees should refer to the following person or agency when reporting or seeking help on criminal incidents.
-Please note, any emergency that requires immediate attention should not wait to report to the school's officer but rather should contact the appropriate agency by calling (911)
+Students and employees should refer to the following person or agency when reporting or seeking help on a criminal incidents.
+Please note that any emergency that requires immediate attention should not wait to report to the school's officer but rather should contact the appropriate agency by calling (911).

-Name of Person to report Tom Do

-Title President

-School Name Coastline Beauty College

-Street address 16151 Harbor Blvd

-City, State Zip Fountain Valley, CA 92708
+Person to report Title School Name Address City, State Zip Phone # Tom Do President Coastline Beauty College 16151 Harbor Blvd Fountain Valley, CA 92708 (714) 963-4000

-Phone No. 714-531-1267